Beta is full

 evals=[(dval, "val")],

-callbacks=[TTKXGBCallback(logger, 100)])
+callbacks=[RunLoggerXGBCallback(logger, 100)])

 Artifacts

-# log model checkpoint
+# model checkpoint

 logger.log_artifact("checkpoints/best.pt",

-name="best-model",
+name="best-model", type="model",

 metadata={"val_loss": 0.42, "step": 5000})

-# log dataset
+# dataset

 logger.log_artifact("data/train.csv",

-name="training-data",
+name="training-data", type="dataset",

-# log evaluation plot
+# evaluation plot

 logger.log_artifact("outputs/confusion_matrix.png",

-name="confusion-matrix",
+name="confusion-matrix", type="image")

 Collaboration